-California residents who are 60 years of age and older, and have been admitted as regularly matriculated undergraduate or graduate students, may apply for the Over 60 Fee Waiver.
+California residents who are 60 years of age and older, and are admitted as degree-seeking undergraduate or graduate students, may apply for the Over 60 Fee Waiver.
 If approved, the student will receive a waiver of the State University Fee, the Instructional Related Activities Fee and a partial waiver of the other registration fees to be assessed.
-(Current fee policy does not grant a waiver of the Education Doctorate state University fee, Open University fees, or fees for courses offered through self-supported programs such as Continuing Education).
+(Current fee policy does not grant a waiver of the Education Doctorate state University fee, Open University fees, fees for Credential students, or fees for courses offered through self-supported programs such as Continuing Education).

 To qualify for the Over 60 Fee Waiver, you must meet complete the following steps: